Clinical Quiz – What is the best management option for this full thickness skin tear?

 Dr Iestyn Lewis

-How’s your dermatology knowledge?
+How’s your wound care knowledge?

 Choose the most appropriate management option from the list below.
 Login to submit your answer and find out the correct answer.